Distance to a Road: 5.5 miles

 Click on the ‘Play’ button below to view our panoramic video of the Remote Spot.

 We camp the night before our 3 day, 2 night trek into the North Carolina Remote Spot begins.
 Upon awakening at a designated campsite within the Great Smoky Mountains National Park, the temperature is 23 degrees.
 The temperatures are expected to moderate over the course of our documentary trek.
-We organize and pack our gear on a picnic table.
+Cold bites our fingers while we organize and pack our gear on a picnic table.